 Dr Luke Flower

-Dr Flower is a Specialty Registrar in Intensive Care Medicine in London and a PhD candidate at the University of Cambridge’s Victor Phillip Dahdaleh Heart and Lung Research Institute.
-His research, supported by Cambridge University's first Engineered Pandemic Research Programme Doctoral Fellowship, focuses on immune dysregulation in severe acute hypoxaemic respiratory failure.
+Dr Flower is a Specialty Registrar in Intensive Care Medicine in London and a PhD student at the University of Cambridge, based at the Victor Phillip Dahdaleh Heart & Lung Research Institute.
+His doctoral research focuses on mechanisms of immune dysregulation in severe acute hypoxaemic respiratory failure and is supported by Cambridge University's first Centre for Pandemic Risk Management Doctoral Research Fellowship.

 :